freedomofpress/securedrop/docs/backup_and_restore.rst

 '''''''''''''

 The process for restoring a backup is very similar to the process of creating one.
-As before, get started by booting the Admin Workstation, ``cd``'ing to the SecureDrop repository, and ensuring that you have SecureDrop 0.3.7 or later checked out.
+As before, to get started, boot the Admin Workstation, ``cd`` to the SecureDrop repository, and ensure that you have SecureDrop 0.3.7 or later checked out.

 The restore role expects to find a ``.tar.gz`` backup archive in